Welding Training & Certification Resources

 When you successfully complete a Welding Training & Certification course you will:

-- Complete a Welding Capability & Readiness Assessment, which is a hands-on evaluation by the Instructor of the facility’s safety gear, equipment and infrastructure.
+- Complete a Welding Capability & Readiness Assessment—an instructor‑run evaluation of the facility’s safety gear, equipment and infrastructure.

 Types of Welding

-For technicians with an active certification, I-CAR offers a recertification.
-This is a test-only event and requires welders to perform welds without practice or coaching assistance.
-A Welding recertification course must be scheduled with another instructor-led course on the same day, such as the Hands-On Skills Development course or a full welding certification course for another technician at the shop.
+For technicians with an active certification, I‑CAR offers a recertification test‑only event that requires welders to perform welds without practice or coaching.
+Recertification must be scheduled alongside another instructor‑led course on the same day—for example a Hands‑On Skills Development session or a full welding certification for another technician in the shop.

-For certified welding technicians up for renewal, I-CAR offers a recertification.
-This is a test-only event and requires welders to perform welds without assistance.
+For certified welding technicians up for renewal, I‑CAR offers a recertification that requires welders to perform welds without assistance.

 Event Equipment & Other Requirements

-There are specific equipment requirements for the Welding Training & Certification and Hands-On Skills Development events.
-Without the proper equipment, some training may not be able to be conducted.
+Specific equipment is required for Welding Training & Certification and Hands‑On Skills Development events.
+Without the proper gear, some training cannot be conducted.

 See RequirementsNetwork Welding Requirements

-A growing number of OEMs and Insurance networks recognize the value of training and require I-CAR welding to participate in their network programs.
+A growing number of OEM and insurance networks recognize the value of training and require I‑CAR welding to participate in their network programs.

 What to Expect